Download Media Guide in PDF format

 Airfield Emergency Descriptions:

 Aircraft alerts are conditions that present either a danger or threat to the safe continued operation of an aircraft and/or airport.
-There are three alert conditions:
+There are two alert conditions:

 Indicates minor difficulty on any airline aircraft or any aircraft capable of a gross weight of 75,000 lbs. or more.
 It also indicates any other aircraft approaching the airport in major difficulty, such as an engine fire, faulty landing gear, lacking hydraulic pressure.